PtkPlum/Thai-CaseMix-Centre/README.md

 # This Repository
-Save WHAT I've done and learnt since starting the experience in Thai CaseMix Centre
+Saves WHAT I've done and learnt since starting the experience in Thai CaseMix Centre

 # Who are we (Thai-CaseMix-Centre) ??